 Moreover, we should contextualise this.
 NATO has had forces stationed and engaged in defensive military exercises along Russia’s border since Operation Reassurance began in 2014.
-This mission was a response to Russia’s annexation of Crimea and is wholly defensive, however, to a cynical Russian government NATO’s presence it is likely regarded as provocative.
+This mission was a response to Russia’s annexation of Crimea and is wholly defensive, however, to a cynical Russian government NATO’s presence is likely regarded as provocation.
 Viewed in this light, Russia is simply responding with its own display of force.

 This is not to say that Russia should not be seen as a threat to its neighbours.
 The war games were certainly meant to intimidate, but the reaction to Zapad 2017 was perhaps hyperbolic.
-NATO should continue to emphasize the importance of divulging accurate troop numbers, and respecting the OSCE’s Vienna Document in full, and otherwise remain vigilant.
+NATO should continue to emphasize the importance of presenting accurate troop numbers, and respecting the OSCE’s Vienna Document in full, and otherwise remain vigilant.
 Any larger response might be overly reactionary.

 Daniel Morales – Program Editor, International Business and Economics

 The Russian war games labelled Zapad 2017, raised alarm within the alliance last week.
 An estimated 100,000 troops were amassed on Russia’s western border and in Belarus to conduct what the kremlin has dubbed as a defensive exercise.
 The Baltic States fear that Zapad 2017 follows a known pattern seen before in Georgia (2008) and Ukraine (2014), when similar exercises were used as preparation for these conflicts.
 However, despite the credible threat, these war games seem to pursue different objectives.